Velocet/iown-homecontrol/docs/RADIO-CC1021.md

 04 3A = Frequency register 2A
 05 1C = Frequency register 1A
 06 7D = Frequency register 0A
->       wait 2.7 ms before changes to new Rx kanal if data on Rx channel changes Tx channel in CC1021 to CC1021 TX channel 1
+>       wait 2.7 ms before changes to new Rx channel if data on Rx channel changes Tx channel in CC1021 to CC1021 TX channel 1
 08 3A = Frequency register 2B
 09 21 = Frequency register 1B